anhkhoadx/ProximalAPI-Docs/README.md

 Profile pins are similar to standard pins, except that they are read-only.
 Profile pins are managed either by The Wireless Registry registrants through The Wireless Registry registration portal, or via an authorized third-party registrar.
 Queries for profile pins must specify the pin type (they are not returned on a query with a blank pin type).
 Profiles pins and pin values cannot be edited or added via the Proximal API.

-Profile pin queries on Verified MACs (coming soon) and Beacon IDs will return the profile pins for the Wireless Name they are linked to.
-Verified MACs and beacon IDs can only be associated to one Wireless Name at a time.

 The system currently supports the following profile pin types:

 PIN TYPE | DATA TYPE | DESCRIPTION
 -------- | --------- | --------